PaintingWithCode/til/README.md

   ```bash
   pnpm db:seed-stats
   ```
-  **Note**: Must be done after publishing a post since stats are only updated by the API and never inserted.
+  **Note**: If you're using a local db, this must be done after publishing a post since stats are only updated by the API and never inserted.
+Production database is automatically updated by CI on pushes to main.

 - To migrate database schema changes:
   ```bash